cloudmesh-community/fa19-516-160/project/report.md

-# Azure blob to / from Google cloud Storage Service	(Cloudmesh Data Transfer Service)
+# Cloudmesh Data Transfer Between Local, Azure and Google Google cloud Storage Service	(Cloudmesh Data Transfer Service)

 Shreyans Jain, [fa19-516-160](https://github.com/cloudmesh-community/fa19-516-160/blob/master/project/report.md)

+:o2: see the report.md file for others, they have links that you need to include

+We cannot review your project without the links to your code and so on.

 ## Abstract

+:o2:

 TBD
 * Azure blob to Google cloud storage and vise versa Cloudmesh Storage Provider for Virtual Directories: see cloudmesh-storage to start. develop OpenAPI REST services for it